hamidreza-s/hamidreza-s.github.io/_drafts/2015-08-24-erlang-garbage-collection-details-and-why-it-matters.markdown

 ### Private Heap GC

 The GC for private heap is generational.
-Based on the fact that if an object survives a GC cycle the chances of it becoming garbage in short term is low, generational GC divides the heap into two segments: young and old generations.
-The young generation is for newly allocated data, and old generation is for the data that have survived an implementation specific number of GC.
-Also in context of Erlang garbage collection there are two strategies; *Generational* (Minor) and *Fullsweep* (Major).
+Generational GC divides the heap into two segments: young and old generations.
+This separation is based on the fact that if an object survives a GC cycle the chances of it becoming garbage in short term is low.
+So the young generation is for newly allocated data, and old generation is for the data that have survived an implementation specific number of GC.
+This separation helps the GC to reduce its unnecessary cycles over the data which have not become garbage yet.
+In context of Erlang garbage collection there are two strategies; *Generational* (Minor) and *Fullsweep* (Major).
 The generational GC just collects the young heap, but fullsweep collect both young and old heap.
 Now lets review the GC steps in private heap of a newly started Erlang process:

 **Scenario 1**: